vmartinetti/ruc-paraguay-etl/README.md

 The process will repeat for all the ending digits (0-9).

 ## Caveats
-The main caveat is that the goverment can change anything at any moment (e.g. the url, the format of the zip files, etc) and the ETL would stop working.
+The main caveat is that the goverment can change anything at any moment (e.g. the url, the format of the zip files, etc) so the ETL would stop working.
 Obviously, that will affect me as well, so I'll try to keep this repo updated as much as I can.

 ## Resources
 TSConfig from Total Typescript<br>